-15 This should include information and analysis of transactions or activities which appear unusual (if such analysis was done); and could include a suspicious transaction report, its underlying information, or the fact that a suspicious transaction report has been submitted.
+This should include information and analysis of transactions or activities which appear unusual (if such analysis was done); and could include a suspicious transaction report, its underlying information, or the fact that a suspicious transaction report has been submitted.
 Similarly, branches and subsidiary undertakings should receive such information from these group-level functions when relevant and appropriate to risk management.

-Chapter 4 - CUSTOMER DUE DILIGENCE

-- 4.1 What CDD measures a re s.19(3), Sch.
-2 4.1.1 The AMLO defines what CDD measures are (see paragraph 4.1.3) and also prescribes the circumstances in which an II should carry out CDD (see paragraph 4.2).
-This Chapter provides guidance in this regard.
-Wherever possible, this Guideline gives IIs a degree of discretion in how they comply with the AMLO and put in place procedures for this purpose.
-In addition, an II should, in respect of each kind of customer, business relationship, product and transaction, establish and maintain effective AML/CFT Systems for complying with the CDD requirements set out in this Chapter.
-4.1.2 An II should apply an RBA when conducting CDD measures and the extent of CDD measures should be commensurate with the ML/TF risks associated with a business relationship.
+Chapter 4 - CUSTOMER DUE DILIGENCE 4.1 What CDD measures are 4.1.2 An II should apply an RBA when conducting CDD measures and the extent of CDD measures should be commensurate with the ML/TF risks associated with a business relationship.
 Where the ML/TF risks are high, the II should conduct enhanced due diligence (EDD) measures (see paragraph 4.11).
 In low risk situations, the II may apply simplified due diligence (SDD) measures (see paragraph 4.10). s.2(1), Sch.
-2 4.1.3 The following are CDD measures applicable to an II: (a) identify the customer and verify the customer's identity using documents, data or information provided by a reliable and independent source (see paragraph 4.3); (b) where there is a beneficial owner in relation to the customer, identify and take reasonable measures to verify the beneficial owner's identity so that the II is satisfied that it knows who the beneficial owner is, including, in the case of a legal person or trust16, measures to enable the II to understand the ownership and control structure of the legal person or trust (see paragraph 4.4); (c) obtain information on the purpose and intended nature of the business relationship (if any) established with the II unless the purpose and intended nature are obvious (see paragraph 4.8); and (d) if a person purports to act on behalf of the customer: (i) identify the person and take reasonable measures to verify the person's identity using documents, data or information provided by a reliable and independent source; and (ii) verify the person's authority to act on behalf of the customer (see paragraph 4.5).
+2 4.1.3 (a) identify the customer and verify the customer's identity using documents, data or information provided by a reliable and independent source (see paragraph 4.3); (b) where there is a beneficial owner in relation to the customer, identify and take reasonable measures to verify the beneficial owner's identity so that the II is satisfied that it knows who the beneficial owner is, including, in the case of a legal person or trust17, measures to enable the II to understand the ownership and control structure of the legal person or trust (see paragraph 4.4); (c) obtain information on the purpose and intended nature of the business relationship (if any) established with the II unless the purpose and intended nature are obvious (see paragraph 4.8); and (d) if a person purports to act on behalf of the customer: (i) identify the person and take reasonable measures to verify the person's identity using documents, data or information provided by a reliable and independent source; and (ii) verify the person's authority to act on behalf of the customer (see paragraph 4.5).

-16 For the purpose of this Guideline, a trust means an express trust or any similar arrangement for which a legal-binding document (i.e. a trust deed or in any other forms) is in place.
+For the purpose of this Guideline, a trust means an express trust or any similar arrangement for which a legal-binding document (i.e. a trust deed or in any other forms) is in place.